laurenteague/laurenteague.github.io/_posts/2020-08-09-the-secret-agentlinas-the-attic-of-clutter.markdown

 She breathed a sigh of relief and checked on Felicity, who was now half hidden in an old wardrobe.
 The mission seemed to be back on track.
 Even Lulu was at least checking through the baby doll’s clothes.
 Oh, wait- she was changing the baby’s outfit.
 ‘That’s okay,’ Paige reasoned.
 At least she was being quiet.
 Paige began to go through a pile of winter coats, again sticking her hand in each pocket, hoping each time to find the ring tucked away in one.

-## Chapter Four · The Search Continues
+## Chapter Four · The Rusty Music Box

 One corner over, Gwyneth was in a hunched demi plie as she squeezed under the lowest part of the slanted ceiling.
 She’d found a charming collection of snow globes and music boxes.
 Lifting the lid of each music box to make sure there wasn’t the high school ring inside, Gwyneth got to one that was a bit rusty.
 Using her fingers to pry the lid open, she  was horrified when she heard a click.
 "It’s going to play!"
 She realized in panic.
 Pushing on the lid, which refused to close, Gwyneth saw a worn quilt near her feet.
 She dipped her legs into a grand plie, scooped the quilt up and wrapped it around the old, stubborn music box.